Google Play: Security issues

 According to a 2014 research study released by RiskIQ, a security services company, malicious apps introduced through Google Play increased 388% between 2011 and 2013, while the number of apps removed by Google dropped from 60% in 2011 to 23% in 2013.
 The study further revealed that "Apps for personalizing Android phones led all categories as most likely to be malicious".
 According to PC World, "Google said it would need more information about RiskIQ's analysis to comment on the findings."

 In October 2016, Engadget reported about a blog post named "Password Storage in Sensitive Apps" from freelance Android hacker Jon Sawyer, who decided to test the top privacy apps on Google Play.
 Testing two applications, one named "Hide Pictures Keep Safe Vault" and the other named "Private Photo Vault", Sawyer found significant errors in password handling in both, and commented, "These companies are selling products that claim to securely store your most intimate pieces of data, yet are at most snake oil.
 You would have near equal protection just by changing the file extension and renaming the photos."

 In April 2017, security firm Check Point announced that a malware named "FalseGuide" had been hidden inside approximately 40 "game guide" apps in Google Play.
 The malware is capable of gaining administrator access to infected devices, where it then receives additional modules that let it show popup ads.
 The malware, a type of botnet, is also capable of launching DDoS attacks.
 After being alerted to the malware, Google removed all instances of it in the store, but by that time, approximately two million Android users had already downloaded the apps, the oldest of which had been around since November 2016.

 In June 2017, researchers from the Sophos security company announced their finding of 47 apps using a third-party development library that shows intrusive advertisements on users' phones.
 Even after such apps are force-closed by the user, advertisements remain.
 Google removed some of the apps after receiving reports from Sophos, but some apps remained.
-When asked for comment, Google didn't respond.
-In August 2017, 500 apps were removed from Google Play after security firm Lookout discovered that the apps contained an SDK that allowed for malicious advertising.
+When asked for comment, Google did not respond.
+In August 2017, 500 apps were removed from Google Play after security firm Lookout discovered that the apps contained a software development kit that allowed for malicious advertising.
 The apps had been collectively downloaded over 100 million times, and consisted of a wide variety of use cases, including health, weather, photo-editing, Internet radio and emoji.

 In all of 2017, over 700,000 apps were banned from Google Play due to abusive contents; this is a 70% increase over the number of apps banned in 2016.